lincc-frameworks/fibad/docs/verbs.rst

-FIBAD Verbs
+Hyrax Verbs
 ===========
-The term "verb" is used to describe the functions that FIBAD supports.
+The term "verb" is used to describe the functions that Hyrax supports.
 For instance, the ``train`` verb is used to train a model.
 Each of the builtin verbs are detailed here.